Smith scores in 2nd OT to lead Bruins past Capitals 3-2

 BOSTON (AP) — Craig Smith scored 5:48 into the second overtime Wednesday night to give the Boston Bruins a 3-2 victory over the Washington Capitals and a 2-1 lead in their East Division first-round playoff series.

-Smith outraced Washington defenseman Justin Schultz to a puck behind the Capitals net and swept it around into the goal to end the third straight overtime game in the series.
+Smith outraced Washington defenseman Justin Schultz to a puck that Capitals goalie Ilya Samsonov left behind his net.
+The Bruins forward swept it around before Samsonov could get back in position to end the third straight overtime game in the series.

+“You don’t expect to get those,” Bruins coach Bruce Cassidy said.
+“Good for him to have the recognition to stuff it.”

+Smith also had an assist, and Brad Marchand and Taylor Hall had Boston’s other goals.
+Tuukka Rask stopped 35 shots for the Bruins.
 It was the 11th straight one-goal playoff game between them since 1998.

-Smith also had an assist, and Brad Marchand and Taylor Hall also scored for Boston.
-Tuukka Rask stopped 35 shots for the Bruins.
+“I don’t think it’s going to change.
+It’s going to be close games,” Cassidy said.
+“You’ve got to be comfortable playing in them.”

 Alex Ovechkin scored his 800th combined regular season and postseason goal, and Nic Dowd returned from a slap shot off the knee to add a goal for Washington.
-Ilya Samsonov returned from the COVID-19 list to make his playoff debut, stopping 40 shots for Washington, which lost the home-ice advantage after splitting the first two games at home.
+Samsonov returned from the COVID-19 list to make his playoff debut, stopping 40 shots for Washington, which lost the home-ice advantage after splitting the first two games at home.

 Game 4 is Friday night in Boston.